-The Suffolk Theater is a unique Art Deco movie theater located on Main Street in historic downtown Riverhead on Long Island.
+The Suffolk is a unique Art Deco theater located on Main Street in historic downtown Riverhead on Long Island.
 The original architect was R. Thomas Short, of the New York firm Harde & Short.

 Mr. Short's legacy includes eleven movie theaters on Long Island.
-Notably, The Suffolk Theater is the last remaining movie house built by R. Thomas Short and is also the last remaining large art deco theater on Long Island.
+Notably, The Suffolk is the last remaining movie house built by R. Thomas Short and is also the last remaining large art deco theater on Long Island.
 The theater was built as a National Recovery Act project for the Century Theater circuit chain.

-The Suffolk Theater opened on December 30, 1933.
+The Suffolk opened on December 30, 1933.
 According to newspapers of the day, more than 2000 people attended the opening night festivities and it was hailed as:

 "Long Island's prettiest and most complete playhouse."and "the Radio City Music Hall of Long Island."